 Alternatively, head to Ponte Vecchio if you are more interested in shopping for keepsakes than lunch.
 The lovely medieval stone bridge spans the Arno River and is lined with vendors and small shops.
 It’s the perfect place to pick up small souvenirs and trinkets.

-Best places to stay in Florence:
+Best places to stay in Tuscany in Florence for first-timers:

 Luxury ($$$): NH Collection Firenze Porta Rossa Located in the heart of Florence, in a pedestrian area, this 5-star hotel has 12th-century Monalda Tower.
 It’s within walking distance to Ponte Vecchio, Florence Cathedral, Uffizi.
-The 12th-century Monalda Tower is also part of the hotel.
-The hotel offers modern rooms, private car parking, family rooms, free wifi, and buffet breakfast.

 Mid-range ($$): Hotel Spadai This 4-star hotel is housed in a historic building next to the Palazzo Medici Riccardi. it is within easy walk from Santa Maria del Fiore Cathedral, Basilica of San Lorenzo, and Piazza della Signoria square.
-Guest rooms have s soundproofing, a TV, minibar, as wel as private bathroom.

 Budget ($): Hotel Davanzati Located in Uffizi district, this 3-star hotel is a short stroll from Strozzi Palace, Cathedral of Santa Maria del Fiore, Piazza del Duomo di Firenze.
 It has an on-site private car parking, 24-hour front desk, and a safety deposit box in each guest room.

-If you come to Siena by train, you can catch a bus or taxi from Siena’s station to the city centre.
 If you travel with a car, it’s best to park your car at city’s outskirts of the city and walk to the centre.
 No cars are permitted to drive within the city walls that mark the town center.
-This just amplifies the historic character of Siena, offering plenty of space for relaxed strolls and romantic walks amongst the medieval houses.
+This makes old town a great place for relaxed strolls and romantic walks amongst the medieval houses.

 At the heart of Siena is the Piazza del Campo (Il Campo) The stunning central piazza is paved with vibrant red brick and considered to be one of the greatest medieval squares in Europe.
 The design of the square itself is worth noting, and one of several reasons it is one of Siena’s top attractions.